blevinstein/SRAsteroids/README.md

 - add light pulses

-- replace List<Timeline> with List<Object/Entity/Asteroid/?> in SRAsteroids
+- replace List of Timeline with List of Object/Entity/Asteroid/? in SRAsteroids

 - remove objects when timeline is in past; requires adding object abstraction